Nightshade (DC Comics): Suicide Squad

 Waller gave Nightshade permission to take the team for her personal mission in return for her help in taking down a drug cartel overseas.
 It was volunteer only, but everyone currently on the team agreed to go with the exception of Captain Boomerang.
 Bronze Tiger had to take him out, get him drunk, and drag him along unconscious.
 They entered the Land of Nightshades and discovered that Larry was dead and his body was controlled by the Incubus.
 It was revealed that June Moone's mysterious and evil "Enchantress" persona was in truth the entity known as the "Succubus".
 The two entities sought to possess Larry and Eve to force the siblings to conceive a child who would be the incarnation of their demonic master.
 Enchantress was stripped of her powers when the Succubus left her body to possess Nightshade.
 The evil entity failed to realize that Nightshade's will was stronger than her brother's, and was destroyed.
 Nightshade absorbed the Succubus' powers.
-With the Succubus defeated, Nightshade passively watched as her teammate Deadshot finished the mission, killing the Incubus by shooting the entity in the head.
+With the Succubus defeated, Nightshade watched as her teammate Deadshot shot and killed the Incubus.

-Nightshade was a permanent fixture in the Suicide Squad series, appearing throughout the series run.